serverpod/serverpod_docs/docs/index.md

 :::info

-Download the latest version here: __[Serverpod Insights 1.0.0](https://serverpod.dev/insights/Serverpod-1.0.0.zip)__.
+Download the latest version here: __[Serverpod Insights](insights)__.
 It is compatible with Serverpod version 1.0.x.
 Always use the same version of Serverpod Insights as for the framework itself.

 :::